nomppy/nomppy.github.io/content/drafts/live-by.md

 In case you are uninformed, in Outlook, you can write an email and schedule it to be sent the next morning, or if you write emails on the weekend (ew gross i'd never do that), for Monday.

 Do I ever remember to use it?
-No. But I still live by it.
+No. But it would be nice if I did.

 # Naps